Ouma487/Inpainting_project/README.md

 ## Acknowledgements

-- The project is based on the method pioneered by Criminisi et al., and further resources can be found in the provided report.
+- The project is based on the method pioneered by Criminisi et al., Object Removal by Exemplar Based Inpaiting paper.
 - Thanks to the computer vision community for providing insights and valuable discussions that helped shape this project.